-In terms of the impact of hoaxes, the panel were concerned about the psychological vulnerability of children who might already be vulnerable to self-harm, e.g., those in a low emotional state or who are dealing with intense negative emotions, becoming preoccupied or fascinated by the idea of being controlled.
-The panel raised the issue that there is also the risk of bad actors using the anxiety created by hoax challenges to manipulate, control and exploit children and young people online.
+In terms of the impact of hoaxes, the panel was concerned about the psychological vulnerability of children who might already be vulnerable to self-harm, e.g., in a low emotional state or dealing with intense negative emotions, becoming preoccupied or fascinated by the idea of being controlled.
+The panel raised that there is also the risk of bad actors using the anxiety created by hoax challenges to manipulate, control and exploit children and young people online.

-One close analysis of Blue Whale by one of our expert panel found that it is difficult to get to the bottom of the motivation for inception, the reasons for onward sharing, and the level of impact and harm in relation to what occurred - especially from cultures and countries far from a hoax's origin.
-15 In some respects this may be key to the distress that hoax challenges cause, as they appear designed to be difficult to understand, process or refute and therefore leave the user in a state of confusion and uncertainty.
-In the case of Blue Whale, despite an arrest linked to a suicide game in Russia and numerous media reports about this, no link between child suicides and the Blue Whale game has ever been established definitively.
-16 17The investigations by the Bulgarian Safer Internet Centre suggest that motivations for onward sharing may include those curious and trying to find out more, and those wanting to use the virality of the hashtags to sell products, grow audiences/attention or disseminate content.
+One close analysis of Blue Whale, by one of our expert panel found that it is difficult to get to the bottom of the motivation for inception, the reasons for onward sharing, and the level of impact and harm in relation to what occurred - especially from cultures and countries far from a hoax's origination.16 In some respects this may be key to the distress that hoax challenges cause, as they appear designed to be difficult to understand, process or refute and therefore leave the user in a state of confusion and uncertainty.
+In the case of Blue Whale, despite an arrest linked to a suicide game in Russia and numerous media reports about this, no link between child suicides and the Blue Whale game has ever definitively been established.17 18The Investigations by the Bulgarian Safer Internet Centre suggest that motivations for onward sharing may include those curious and trying to find out more, and those wanting to use the virality of the hashtags to sell products, grow audiences/attention or disseminate content.